marcin-lawrowski/wise-chat/readme.txt

 = 3.2 =
 * Added Gold engine (auto-activated on new setups)
 * Added engines diagnostics
+* Added option to output the chat in full screen
 * Improvements to engines
 * Managing the chat's settings by any user role with 'manage_wise_chat_option' capability, admins have this capability by default
 * Fixed: issue with setting height to YT videos